 Can you get more expensive Canon gear as refurbs?
 Yes you can.
 Just use the third and fourth purchase links below.

-UPDATE, May 2, 2020: I got a message this morning from a photographer who wanted to upgrade to a DLSR so he took advantage of this particular special and got the Canon T6 plus two lenses.
-He took it out for a spin this morning and he is having a ball.
+UPDATE, May 2, 2020: I got a message this morning from George Jones, a friend of mine.
+He wanted to upgrade to a DLSR, he read this article, so he took advantage of this particular special and got the Canon T6 plus two lenses.
+He took it out for a spin and he is having a ball.

 As Canon’s individual refurb specials change the first two purchase links may no longer work or the prices may change, but the last two links should always work.